 Our Corporate Governance Guidelines require the Nominating and Corporate Governance Committee to oversee an annual assessment of the Board and its committees.
-Our outside counsel, Latham & Watkins, LLP ("Latham"), conducted interviews with each Board member regarding the performance of the Board and its committees.
-Latham summarized the results of these interviews and presented them to the Nominating and Corporate Governance Committee and the Board for review and discussion.
+Our outside counsel, Latham & Watkins, LLP ("Latham"), distributed board evaluations to our Board and each Board member returned an evaluation anonymously.
+Latham tabulated the results and presented them to the Nominating and Corporate Governance Committee for review and discussion.